thezhe/RayTracingResearch/README.md

 # RayTracingResearch
-My research project on ray tracing and shading techniques.
+My research project on ray tracing and shading techniques as well as future independent research/learning.

 Future stuff:
 Implementing/optimizing raytracing in c++ and using Unity's shaders to create a real-time application.
 Hope to create a shader that mixes ray tracing with traditional rasterization/baking.